Frequently Asked Questions About BTA IV

 We will align and select projects that can be efficiently and effectively carried out with an appropriate schedule, recognizing that levy monies are collected over six years and that projects within a given school must be coordinated.

 Where Can I Get More Information About Existing Capital Levies Projects?

 Information about the past, present and future Buildings, Technology and Academics/Athletics capital levies is available on this BTA website.
 Please see BTA III, BTA II and BTA I on the home page.

-Information about our Building Excellence IV (BEX VI) projects is available on the BEX Web site: please visit http://bex.seattleschools.org/bex-iv/
+Information about our Building Excellence IV (BEX IV) projects is available on the BEX Web site: please visit https://bex.seattleschools.org/bex-iv/